aradi/nanocut/doc/configuration.rst

   Integer scaling factors for the translational vectors.
 Nanocut creates per default the smallest possible unit cell along the specified periodicity axes, which can be repeated by using this option.
-It requires one (1D), two (2D) or three (3D) integer numbers, respectively.
+It requires one (1D), two (2D) or three (3D) integer numbers.
 Default value is one for all axis (no enlargment of the cell).

   In order to enlarge a 3D supercell by a factor of 2 along every direction,